About TJI Research

 TJI Research is cited in business and technology media and trade journals around the world.
 Recent citations include:

-On the analyst side, Justin has started and built media and research firms focusing on new technology platforms.
-Justin founded Inside Network, a research and media firm focused on the social and mobile ecosystems (acquired by WebMediaBrands).
-Justin’s first tech news site was started in the 90’s.
-Justin has been cited by publications including the Wall Street Journal, New York Times, NPR, and BBC.
+Prior to TJI Research, Justin founded Inside Network, a research and media firm focused on the social and mobile ecosystems (acquired by WebMediaBrands).
+As a trusted analyst, Justin has been cited by publications including the Wall Street Journal, New York Times, NPR, and BBC.

 Justin earned a degree in Computer Systems Engineering from Stanford University.
 Justin is on Twitter @justinsmith.